Cannaregio

-Cannaregio ([kannaˈredʒo]) is the northernmost of the six historic sestieri (districts) of Venice.
+Cannaregio ([kannaˈredʒo]) is the northernmost of the six historic sestieri of Venice.
 It is the second largest sestiere by land area and the largest by population, with 13,169 people as of 2007.

 Isola di San Michele, the historic cemetery island, is associated with the district.

 History

 The Cannaregio Canal, which was the main route into the city until the construction of a railway link to the mainland, gave the district its name (Canal Regio is Italian for Royal Canal).
 Development began in the eleventh century as the area was drained and parallel canals were dredged.
 Although elegant palazzos were built facing the Grand Canal, the area grew primarily with working class housing and manufacturing.
 Beginning in 1516, Jews were restricted to living in the Venetian Ghetto.
 It was enclosed by guarded gates and no one was allowed to leave from sunset to dawn.
 However, Jews held successful positions in the city such as merchants, physicians, money lenders, and other trades.
 Restrictions on daily Jewish life continued for more than 270 years, until Napoleon Bonaparte conquered the Venetian Republic in 1797.
 He removed the gates and gave all residents the freedom to live where they chose.

 In the 19th century, civil engineers built a street named Strada Nuova through Cannaregio, and a railway bridge and road bridge were constructed to connect Venice directly to Mestre.
 Today, the areas of the district along the Grand Canal from the train station to the Rialto Bridge are packed with tourists, but the rest of Cannaregio is residential and relatively peaceful, with morning markets, neighborhood shops, and small cafés.